 How much will my North Carolina auto dealer bond cost?

-The amount a car dealer will pay for a surety bond is subject to underwriting and depends on a soft review of his or her credit report.
+The cost of a surety bond for a car dealer is subject to underwriting and depends on a review of his or her qualifications.
 Highly qualified applicants are typically approved for just 1-3% of their bond amount.
 For example, a dealer with excellent credit could pay as little as $500 for a $50,000 dealership surety bond.

 Auto dealers in North Carolina must post an additional $25,000 bond for each subsequent business location.